olliethomas1992/generator-project-generator/README.md

 npm install -g generator-project-generator
 ```

-Then generate your new project:
+Then generate your new generator:

 ```bash
 yo project-generator